 Navy Capt.
 (Dr.) Scott W. Pyne

-Pyne is board-certified in family medicine, with a Certificate of Added Qualification in Primary Care Sports Medicine.
-He is an assistant professor of family medicine at the Uniformed Services University of the Health Sciences, Bethesda, Maryland.
-He is a member of the American Academy of Family Physicians, American College of Sports Medicine and American Medical Society of Sports Medicine.
+CAPT Pyne is board-certified in family medicine (with a Certificate of Added Qualification in Primary Care Sports Medicine), an assistant professor of family medicine at the Uniformed Services University of the Health Sciences, Bethesda, Maryland, and a member of the American Academy of Family Physicians, the American College of Sports Medicine and the American Medical Society of Sports Medicine.
 He has authored several scientific publications and given numerous regional, national and international presentations.
 Military decorations include Meritorious Service Medal (3), Navy Commendation Medal, Navy Achievement Medal (2), and numerous campaign and service medals.